Ismahane Elouafi: Career

 In 2006–2007, Elouafi served as Senior Adviser to the Assistant Deputy Minister, Agriculture and Agri-Food Canada (AAFC) Research Branch in Ottawa, Canada, where she led the development of a new peer-review-based internal process for AAFC research.

 In May 2007, she joined the Canadian Food Inspection Agency as the National Manager of Plant Research Section.
 In 2010, she was promoted to Director of Research Management and Partnerships Division at the Canadian Food Inspection Agency and developed novel partnership models with Genome Canada, scientific departments in Canada and the private sector.

 In 2012, Elouafi was appointed Director General of ICBA, where she has overseen the development of the center's strategy for 2013–2023.

 In her 2019 role, she initiated a flagship program to empower Arab women scientists working in agricultural research and development called Awla, which is supported by the Bill & Melinda Gates Foundation, the Islamic Development Bank and CGIAR Research Program on Wheat.

 In 2020, Elouafi became Chief Scientist at the Food and Agriculture Organization of the United Nations (FAO), a new position created within FAO's core leadership structure.
 Her appointment was announced by FAO Director-General QU Dongyu at the 35th FAO Regional Conference for the Near East in September 2020.

 Elouafi sits on the boards of the International Food Policy Research Institute and the Centre for Agriculture and Biosciences International (CABI).

 She has also been a member of strategy experts panels of the Food and Agriculture Organization of the United Nations (FAO) since September 2020, and the Global Commission on Adaptation.

 Previously, she had also worked as a scientist with several international research organizations, including the International Center for Agricultural Research in the Dry Areas (ICARDA), Japan International Research Center for Agricultural Sciences (JIRCAS), and the International Maize and Wheat Improvement Center (CIMMYT).

+In 2023 she became the Incoming Executive Managing Director of CGIAR whose budget of billions is addressed to maintain global food security.